TCL C7L Review

 Review TCL C7L TV features

-TCL C7L simply performs quite well and correctly.
-In terms of sound quality, there has practically been no change compared to last year's model C7K.
-The manufacturer still uses a speaker system branded with Bang & Olufsen in a 2.2 setup.
-The only thing that can be quite irritating during viewing sessions is the fact that after increasing the volume to higher levels – around above 50% on the scale – the volume stops correlating with the scale visible on the screen.
-The audio system from B&O works great for daily watching of news programs or series at moderate volume, but if you're looking for good sound, it's worth buying at least a basic soundbar for the C7L.
+The TCL C7L simply sounds fairly good and solid.
+In terms of sound quality itself, practically nothing has changed compared with last year’s C7K model.
+The manufacturer still uses a Bang & Olufsen-branded speaker system in a 2.2 configuration.
+The only thing that can be quite annoying during viewing sessions is that after raising the volume to higher levels, around the 50% mark, the volume stops matching the on-screen scale.
+The B&O audio system is great for everyday watching of current affairs or TV series at moderate volume, but if you’re looking for good sound it’s worth buying at least a basic soundbar for the C7L.

 Acoustic Measurements